Michael Durant: 2022 U.S. Senate candidacy

 In September 2021, media speculation arose regarding a possible run for U.S. Senate by Durant.
-He officially launched a campaign for the office on October 19, 2021, running to replace retiring incumbent Senator Richard Shelby in 2022.
-A late entry to the race, Durant positioned himself as a political outsider and supporter of former President Donald Trump, outlining an "Alabama First" campaign tour.
+He officially launched a campaign for the office on October 19, 2021, running to replace retiring incumbent senator Richard Shelby in 2022.
+A late entry to the race, Durant positioned himself as a political outsider and supporter of former president Donald Trump, outlining an "Alabama First" campaign tour.
 Durant was supported by the More Perfect Union political action committee, which supports the formation of a caucus of centrist senators.

 By March 2022, Durant began to lead in polls against the two major opposing candidates in the Republican primary, Shelby's former Chief of Staff Katie Britt and Representative Mo Brooks.
 Durant's lead expanded after Brooks was un-endorsed by Trump.
-That same month, Durant expressed in interviews that he believed President Joe Biden was "not rightfully elected" in the 2020 presidential election and that he would not have voted to certify the election results, as well as support for removing Biden from office.
+That same month, In interviews, Durant espoused the false claim that President Joe Biden was "not rightfully elected" in the 2020 presidential election; he said he would not have voted to certify the election results in January 2021, and said he was in favor of removing Biden from office.

-In April 2022, the Alabama Republican Party proposed a series of televised debates between Durant, Britt and Brooks.
-Durant's campaign did not agree to participate in these debates, and declined to comment when asked about the debates.
-Britt, Brooks, and other political analysts such as Quin Hillyer and Steve Flowers criticized Durant for an apparent refusal to debate.
-Brooks said that Durant "has the public policy chops of a snail," while Britt questioned if Durant had "something to hide."
-Alabama Republican Party Chairman John Wahl stated that the debates were unlikely to occur without Durant's participation.
-Durant broke the silence on the debates on April 21, 2022, stating that he was open to debating but also cited scheduling issues with his own campaign schedule.
-Durant then officially declined the proposed dates for the debates later that month, shuttering the plans for the debate series.
+In April 2022, the Alabama Republican Party proposed a series of televised debates between Durant, Britt, and Brooks.
+Durant's campaign did not agree to participate in these debates, and initially declined to comment when asked about them.
+This drew criticism from Britt, Brooks, and political analysts Quin Hillyer and Steve Flowers.
+Brooks said that Durant "has the public policy chops of a snail," while Britt said Durant might have "something to hide."
+Alabama Republican Party chair John Wahl said that the debates were unlikely to occur without Durant.
+On April 21, 2022, Durant said he was open to debating but had scheduling conflicts.
+Later, Durant formally declined the proposed dates, scuttling the plans for the debate series.

-Durant began to slip in polls around May, in the weeks before the primary election.
-Durant was the subject of multiple negative attack ads that contributed to a rising unfavorable rating among voters in polls.
-Additionally, Durant was the subject of speculation that he did not actually live in Alabama, which The New York Times called "a false claim."
-Durant's views on immigration also attracted attention shortly before the primary; he claimed in a radio interview that increased legal immigration was "America First" while also touting that he was "the toughest on illegal immigration."
-On the night of the primary on May 24, Durant conceded the election after incoming results showed him in third place behind Britt and Brooks.
-Although there was media speculation that Durant would endorse Brooks after losing a spot in the runoff, in June, Durant officially declined to endorse Brooks or Britt, lambasting the political process and the two remaining candidates.
-Durant also stated that his campaign would be his last foray into politics, blaming his loss on "blatant" untrue attack ads.
+Durant began to slip in polls around May, weeks before the primary election.
+He was the subject of negative attack ads that contributed to a rising unfavorable rating among voters in polls.
+Durant was the subject of speculation that he did not actually live in Alabama, which The New York Times called "a false claim."
+Durant's views on immigration attracted attention shortly before the primary; he claimed in a radio interview that increased legal immigration was "America First" while also saying that he was "the toughest on illegal immigration."
+On the night of the primary on May 24, Durant conceded the election after preliminary results showed him in third place behind Britt and Brooks.
+Some speculated that Durant would endorse Brooks, but in June he officially declined to endorse Brooks or Britt, lambasting the political process and the two remaining candidates.
+Durant also said that his campaign would be his last foray into politics, blaming his loss on "blatant" untrue attack ads.